NadaElsayed1/Embedded-Linux/Embedded_Linux/Bootloader/extlinux.md

-Here's the enhanced version with logical and conceptual corrections, as well as improved instructions:

 ## Alternative Method: Using bootflow scan

 - U-Boot offers an alternative method for handling scripts and configuring autoboot using the *bootflow scan* command.